Chicken Stroganoff (With A Dairy Free Creamy Sauce)

 - Leftovers of this Dairy Free Stroganoff will last for up to 4 days in the fridge and reheat well

-For this Chicken Stroganoff recipe the chicken is seared first and then cut because I find that it is much easier to get a golden crust on the chicken if it is cooked in larger pieces.
-I prefer using chicken thighs for the delicious flavour, but chicken breasts can also be used.
+For this delicious Chicken Stroganoff recipe the chicken is seared first and then cut into pieces because I find that it is much easier to get a golden crust on the chicken if it is cooked in larger pieces.
+I prefer using boneless chicken thighs for the delicious flavour, but chicken breasts can also be used.
 I recommend cutting the chicken breasts in half to reduce the cook time.

-Leftovers of this Dairy Free Stroganoff will last for up to 4 days stored in an airtight container in the fridge.
+Leftovers of this Dairy Free Stroganoff will last for 3-4 days stored in an airtight container in the fridge.
 You can reheat leftovers in the microwave, or in a pot on medium heat on the stove with a splash of chicken stock.
 You can also freeze the stroganoff for up to 3 months in an airtight container, and it is best thawed in the fridge overnight before warming in a pan.

 Here are a few more comforting chicken dishes that you might enjoy: